Electronically Filing W-2 and 1099 forms

 Filing 1099 forms

-To create a new account on FIRE, you must register for a Transmitter Control Code (TCC) which takes approximately 45 days, so we urge you to get registered as soon as possible.
-If you believe you have an active account on FIRE, we urge you to attempt to login to be sure that is actually the case.
+After you complete your application, if approved, your IRIS TCC will be mailed to your company's address.
+This process can take up to 45 days, so we urge you to register no later than November 1.
+If you believe you have an active account on IRIS, we urge you to attempt to login to be sure that is actually the case.
 1099s must be given to recipients by January 31.
-1099-NEC (Non-employee compensation) must be filed with IRS by January 31.
-All other 1099 forms (MISC, DIV, INT, PATR) must be filed electronically with IRS by March 31 (by February 28 for paper filers).
+1099-NEC (Non-employee compensation) must be filed with the IRS by January 31.
+All other 1099 forms (MISC, DIV, INT, PATR) must be filed electronically with the IRS by March 31 (by February 28 for paper filers).

 Filing tax forms with your state